bluepylons/Boston/Boston - Current design/CNC version/README.md

 To order a PCB from JLCPCB, you will need the Gerber files (which defines the bare PCB), the SMT bill of materials (BOM file, which is a list of parts that are to be soldered to the PCB), and the component placement file (CPL, which defines where those parts go).
 The files for PCB revision V0.6.1D are available [here](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/PCB/V0.6.1D/Manufacturing%20files).

-**Note that JLCPCB does not stock the SK6812 Mini-E RGBLED used for LED702**, and you will have to solder order this elsewhere and solder it on manually yourself.
+**Note that JLCPCB does not offer the SK6812 Mini-E RGBLED used for LED702 for Economic PCB Assembly**, and you will have to solder order this elsewhere and solder it on manually yourself.
 Adafruit sells it as the [Neopixel Reverse mount](https://www.adafruit.com/product/4960), and it is also available off [Digi-key](https://www.digikey.com/en/products/detail/adafruit-industries-llc/4960/14302512) (but oddly enough, not Mouser).
 Line up the notch on the LED with the notch marking on the PCB when you are soldering it.

 First, you want to go to [JLCPCB](https://jlcpcb.com/), and press "Order Now".